College Factual by our College Data Analytics Team

 20

 The student loan default rate at UW Seattle is lower than is typical, just 0.7% of students default in three years.
 Approximately 8,815 students take at least one class online at UW Seattle.
-There are roughly 9,705 part time students in attendance at UW Seattle.
+9,705 of UW Seattle students are attending part time.

 Rest of the Top Schools for Best Natural Resources Conservation Colleges for Non-Traditional Students